Media Temple

 Media Temple was a website hosting and cloud hosting provider, which focused on web designers, developers and creative agencies.
 The company was founded in 1998 by Thomas Anthony, Demian Sellfors and John Carey.
 It was headquartered in Los Angeles, California.

-Media Temple was acquired by GoDaddy in October 2013, but the two brands operated separately until February 2023, when the Media Temple brand was retired and its services were merged into GoDaddy.
+Media Temple was acquired by GoDaddy in October 2013 for total consideration of $94.5 million in cash, but the two brands operated separately until February 2023, when the Media Temple brand was retired and its services were merged into GoDaddy.